juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 JuiceFS adopts an architecture that separates data and metadata storage:

 - File data is split and stored in object storage systems such as Amazon S3.
-- Metadata is stored in a user-selected database such as Redis or MySQL.
+- Metadata is stored in a user-selected database such as Redis, MySQL, or even a distributed database such as OceanBase.

 The client connects to the metadata engine for metadata services and writes actual data to object storage, achieving distributed file systems with strong consistency .